Polytunnels and caravans at a Kington farm must go after a planning battle loss

-A large fruit-growing firm has lost a long planning battle to allow polytunnels and worker caravans at a Herefordshire farm, and now faces enforcement action to have them removed

-A large fruit-growing firm has lost a long planning battle to allow polytunnels and worker caravans at a Herefordshire farm, and now faces enforcement action to have them removed
+Large fruit-growing firm loses planning battle to allow polytunnels and worker caravans at Herefordshire farm

 A large fruit-growing firm has lost a long planning battle to allow polytunnels and worker caravans at a Herefordshire farm, and now faces enforcement action to have them removed.